 The creditworthiness of any person on whom this lien is served may be adversely affected, and as a consequence person might not avail creditworthiness due to the fall of the Credit Rating Score.
 For example, limits of credit under the credit card may be reduced; the interest rate may be increased, etc.

 #3 – Displaying in Public Records

 This may affect the brand image of the business/ person and may affect the business adversely.

 #4 – Business Operation

-Due to a such a lien, organization’s day to day activity may get hampered due to reason that assets required to run operations getting attached by the tax department.
+Due to such a lien, the organization’s day to day activity may get hampered due to the reason that assets are required to run operations getting attached by the tax department.

 #5 – Bankruptcy

 Even after an entity has applied for bankruptcy under any act, law, court, tribunal, tax lien over its assets may continue unless paid.